TheLovinator1/discord-twitter-webhooks/README.md

 ## FAQ

-- `453 - You currently have Essential access which includes access to Twitter API v2 enpoints only` when starting the bot
+- `453 - You currently have Essential access which includes access to Twitter API v2 endpoints only` when starting the bot
   - This bot was created before V2 of Twitter's API so you need to apply ([here](https://developer.twitter.com/en/portal/apps/new)) for Elevated API access to get the V1 API keys.
 After you have applied